-The thing we forget when we are in an interview is that it is not just the person sitting in front of you who is looking for a potential candidate, but even you are there to find out whether your dream company is really the place you want to spend the next few years of your life in.
+The thing we forget when we are in an interview is that it is not just the person sitting in front of you who is looking for a potential candidate, but even you are there to find out whether your dream company is the place you want to spend the next few years of your life in.
 So, if the employer can ask you questions, why can’t you do the same?

 8 Useful Ways for Company Culture Types

 Take a look around and see what people are doing.
 Is the receptionist welcoming?
 Do people work in groups or prefer solitary operations?
 How do they respond when you approach them with queries like directions?
 Do they seem friendly and polite or cold and judgemental?
 These little observations will tell you a lot about your future days as an employee there.
-So, try to gather as much information as you can in those 5-10 minutes you spend waiting.
+So, try to gather as much information as possible in those 5-10 minutes you spend waiting.
 This will give you a quick insight into the culture of the company culture types you are considering.

-Talk to the employees while you can
+2. Talk to the employees while you can

-For instance, you can ask them: if you are asked to describe the culture of your company in just two minutes, what all would you include?
-Or you can be a bit tricky with them and ask the same question in a slightly different manner like what in your opinion should make me stay and work for your company rather than your competitors out there?
-This question might sound a bit risky to ask but if the company culture And Values really respect and values self-confidence then a query of this kind should take you a step closer towards you being hired there and then.
-And then what is life without a bit of risk?
+For instance, you can ask them: if you are asked to describe your company’s culture in just two minutes, what would you include?
+Or you can be tricky with them and ask the same question slightly differently, like, what is your opinion should make me stay and work for your company rather than your competitors out there?
+This question might sound a bit risky, but if the company culture And Values respect and value self-confidence, then a query of this kind should take you a step closer to being hired there and then.
+And then, what is life without a bit of risk?

-Map out the everyday working environment
+3. Map out the everyday working environment

 - Do you believe in rewarding the enthusiasm and hard work the employees put in their work?

-Know how the conflicts are dealt with in the company culture examples
+4. Know how the conflicts are dealt with in the company culture examples

-Even if there is any sort of disagreement among two teams at work there should be enough space to resolve the issues without ruining the atmosphere.
-The best managers deal with such conflict situations in a manner which does not try to avoid conflict but rather tries to gain the best out if conflict and lead to some constructive results.
-To ascertain the management of conflict and politics of a company culture ideas you may consider asking several questions to the interviewer like:
+Even if there is any disagreement between two teams at work, there should be enough space to resolve the issues without ruining the atmosphere.
+The best managers deal with such conflict situations in a manner that does not try to avoid conflict but instead tries to gain the best out of friction and lead to some constructive results.
+To ascertain the management of conflict and politics of a company culture ideas, you may consider asking several questions to the interviewer like:

 - Do you value real-time and two-way feedback?

-- How do you deal with the conflicts in the company and who do you expect should resolve them?
+- How do you deal with the conflicts in the company, and who do you expect should resolve them?

-Be creative with what you ask them
+5. Be creative with what you ask them

-Always remember to consider the negative points as well
+6. Always remember to consider the negative points as well

-Try getting a little personal
+8. Try getting a little personal

-This has been a guide on introduction to company culture and values.
-Here we have discussed Ideas, Types, and Examples of company culture and values.
+This is a guide to Company Culture and Values.
+Here we discuss the introduction and eight valuable ways to company culture types.
 You may also look at the following articles to learn more –